Solving Semi-Supervised Few-Shot Learning from an Auto-Annotation Perspective: Introduction

-\textbf{Motivation.} SSFSL frames the important application ``auto-annotation'', as both aim to exploit the limited labeled data and abundant unlabeled data to produce labels for the unlabeled examples.
-Auto-annotation also inspires recent FSL research, leading to a rigorous and practical paradigm that prioritizes prediction accuracy over parameter efficiency~\cite{liu2025few, madan2024revisiting} and avoids the improper use of validation sets for hyperparameter tuning~\cite{lin2023multi, clap24, liu2025few}.
-Moreover, concurrent advances in zero-shot learning (ZSL)~\cite{liu2023learning, wallingford2023neural, iscen2023retrieval, saha2024improved, parashar2024neglected} and FSL~\cite{liu2025few, wang2025robust} have demonstrated that exploiting not only VLMs but also their pretraining data can substantially improve performance.
-In this context, we rigorously explore SSFSL by leveraging open-source VLMs and their pretraining data (\cref{fig:problem-setup}).
+\textbf{Motivation.} SSFSL frames the important application ``auto-annotation'' as both aim to exploit limited labeled data and abundant unlabeled data to produce labels for unlabeled examples.
+Auto-annotation also inspires recent FSL research, leading to a rigorous and practical paradigm that prioritizes prediction accuracy over parameter efficiency~\cite{liu2025few, madan2024revisiting} and eschews the unrealistic assumption of accessible large validation sets for hyperparameter tuning~\cite{lin2023multi, clap24, liu2025few}.
+Moreover, concurrent advances in zero-shot learning (ZSL)~\cite{liu2023learning, wallingford2023neural, iscen2023retrieval, saha2024improved, parashar2024neglected} and FSL~\cite{liu2025few, wang2025robust} have demonstrated that exploiting not only VLMs but also open data (e.g., VLM's pretraining data) can substantially improve performance.
+To bridge the research gap, we rigorously explore SSFSL by finetuning open-source VLMs and exploiting open data (\cref{fig:problem-setup}).